-- Note: This element of performance is not in effect at this time. - The medications ordered for the patient while under the care of the hospital are compared to those on the list created at the time of entry to the hospital or admission.
+Note: This element of performance is not in effect at this time.

+1 The medications ordered for the patient while under the care of the organization are compared to those on the list created at the time of entry to the organization or admission.

-- Note: This element of performance is not in effect at this time. - Any discrepancies (that is, omissions, duplications, adjustments, deletions, additions) are reconciled and documented while the patient is under the care of the hospital.
+Note: This element of performance is not in effect at this time.

+Any discrepancies (that is, omissions, duplications, adjustments, deletions, additions) are reconciled and documented while the patient is under the care of the organization.

-- Note: This element of performance is not in effect at this time. - When the patient's care is transferred within the hospital (for example, from the ICU to a floor), the current provider(s) informs the receiving provider(s) about the up-to-date reconciled medication list and documents the communication.
+Note: This element of performance is not in effect at this time.

+When the patient's care is transferred within the organization, the current provider(s) informs the receiving provider(s) about the up-to-date reconciled medication list and documents the communication.

-- Note 1: Updating the status of a patient's medications is also an important component of all patient care hand-offs. - Note 2: This element of performance is not in effect at this time.
+Note 1: Updating the status of a patient's medications is also an important component of all patient care hand-offs.

+Note 2: This element of performance is not in effect at this time.

-When a patient is referred to or transferred from one hospital to another, the complete and reconciled list of medications is communicated to the next provider of service, and the communication is documented.
-Alternatively, when a patient leaves the hospital's care to go directly to his or her home, the complete and reconciled list of medications is provided to the patient's known primary care provider, the original referring provider, or a known next provider of service.
+When a patient is referred to or transferred from one organization to another, the complete and reconciled list of medications is communicated to the next provider of service, and the communication is documented.
+Alternatively, when a patient leaves the organization's care to go directly to his or her home, the complete and reconciled list of medications is provided to the patient's known primary care provider, the original referring provider, or a known next provider of service.